 “Like that black boy at school.”

-Isabelle announced that dinner was served.
+Isabelle announces that dinner is served.

-“Thank goodness, that’s resolved,” concluded Mrs. Stone
+“Thank goodness, that’s resolved,” concludes Mrs. Stone

 “Are we getting old?”
-I suggested.
+I suggest.

 “It’s this house.
 Let’s go to yours.”